-The following table represents the total expenditures for SCE's 2018-2022 EM&T authorized budget as of December 31, 2020.
-These values are based on the authorized funding and expenditures as reported in SCE's Monthly Report on Interruptible Load Programs and Demand Response Programs, Table I2, SCE Demand Response Programs and Activities Expenditures and Funding, January 2021.
+The following table represents the total expenditures for SCE's 2018-2022 EM&T authorized budget as of June 30, 2021.
+These values are based on the authorized funding and expenditures as reported in SCE's Monthly Report on Interruptible Load Programs and Demand Response Programs, Table I-2, SCE Demand Response Programs and Activities Expenditures and Funding from July 2021.

-Values in the table below do not reflect forward budget commitments for internal labor, support contractors, or project costs, including those described in this report, which may have been scoped and contracted, but not yet executed or monies that have not been spent.
+Values in the table below do not reflect forward budget commitments for internal labor, support contractors, or project costs, including those described in this report.
+The budget commitments may have been scoped and contracted but not yet executed or monies have not yet been spent.

 Southern California Edison's Emerging Markets and Technology Program (D.17-12-003)

 Approved 2018-2022 Budget \$14,610,000

-Budget Spent to date \$10,777,216
+Budget Spent to date \$11,905,679

-2018-2022 Budget Remaining \$ 3,832,784
+2018-2022 Budget Remaining \$2,704,321